open-component-model/ocm-spec/doc/scenarios/getting-started/README.md

 ```
 </a>

-If you want to see the component descriptor of the displayed component version, you can use the output format option `-o yaml`
+To see the component descriptor of the displayed component version, use the output format option `-o yaml`:

 ```shell
 $ ocm get componentversion ${CA_ARCHIVE} -o yaml